 The aim of our phonics teaching is to provide children with a confident understanding of the alphabetic code to enable them to read and write with fluency.
 All children take part in daily, high quality teaching sessions which are structured to build a progression of knowledge and skills using the framework of ‘Revise, Teach, Practice and Apply’.
 The teaching of phonemes and their corresponding graphemes is systematic and follows a structured ‘phase’ approach, beginning with the most common single letter sounds at the beginning of the Foundation Stage, moving through digraphs, trigraphs and alternative representations, before moving on to more complex spelling rules.
 This systematic and well-paced programme means that children at the very start of their school career are quickly able to begin their reading and writing journeys and are able to progress.
 Teachers are able to use their secure knowledge of phonics teaching to formatively assess throughout sessions of whole class and group teaching which means they are able to respond quickly to the need for extra support for some children.
 Timely and targeted interventions are key to enabling children to maintain progress.

-The teaching of phonics is delivered currently through the Letters and Sounds program; using a variety of multi-sensory and engaging activities, using resources to support children’s recall and confidence.
+The teaching of phonics is delivered using a variety of multi-sensory and engaging activities, using resources to support children’s recall and confidence.
 Phonics is also at the heart of every classroom, demonstrated by the use of friezes, displays and word banks, as well as being evident in everyday teaching practices and classroom routines.
 The use of decodable texts to allow children to apply their phonic skills, is essential.
 Books and resources used within phonics lessons are closely matched to the correct level, providing children with confidence and success.
 We believe that strong links with home and parents are also important and parents can play a positive and supportive role in children’s phonic learning.
 Home learning flashcards, reading books and spelling lists are matched to the phonics practised in class, adding to the opportunities available for children to rehearse and overlearn.